Rutiquewiski/HealthBridge-API/README.md

 - **Create With Random Doctor - Doctor Appointment:** POST -> /api/appointment/doctor
 - **Cancel - Doctor Appointment:** DELETE -> /api/appointment/doctor/{appointment id}

+## Auth
+This API employs dual authentication mechanisms: JWT and API KEY.
+JWT authentication is utilized for all endpoints except for login and user registration, where API KEY authentication is employed.
+The API KEY necessary for login and user registration can be located in the application.properties file.
+All API KEY endpoints have /key/ as part of the URL.

+### Auth and User:
+- **Register - User:** POST -> /api/key/user
+- **Update - User:** PATCH -> /api/user/{user id}
+- **Delete - User:** DELETE -> /api/user/{user id}
+- **Login - With valid user:** POST -> /api/key/login

 ## Support
 For any questions or assistance regarding the Healthcare System API, or if you need the collection to test it with Postman, please contact me at gustavo.rutiquewiski@outlook.com.